delhivery/LeaderCluster/README.md

 order of their weights to ensure that we create clusters of greater weights

 ##How to build
-You need to have Apache Maven installed.
-To install, use command:-
+Requirements:-
+- Java 8: sudo apt-get install openjdk-8-jdk
-- apt-get install maven
+- Apache Maven: sudo apt-get install maven
+- Set environmental variable JAVA_HOME

-After, that, clone the project to a folder and to build the project, use command:-
+After, that, clone the project to a folder and to build the project, use commands:-
+- cd LeaderCluster
 - mvn install

 ##How to use